kokkos/stdBLAS/lewg-presentation.md

 * 11 !! parameters to do `y = A*x`
 * hopefully you defined the extern C functor `dgemv` correct to get the fortran link right
+  * the actual fortran functions need to take all the scalar parameters as pointers ...
 * The type of the scalars is part of the function name (`dgemv` == `double`, `sgemv` == `float`)
    * no mixed support, e.g. `A` and `x` are `float` and `y` is `double`
 * No compile time size propagation